Prohibition of return to French territory (IRTF)

 Refusal to issue, renew or withdraw a residence permit

-Presence in France for more than 3 months and work without authorization
+Irregular presence in France for more than 3 months and work without authorization

-Illegal stay in France without having applied for a residence permit
+Irregular entry and residence in France without having applied for a residence permit

-No application for renewal of residence permit
+Absence of a residence permit or application for renewal of a residence permit

 Rejection of your asylum application or loss of the right to remain in France during the investigation